Skip navigation

 If you have a latex allergy, your skin or mucous membranes (eyes, mouth, nose, or other moist areas) react when latex touches them.
 A severe latex allergy can affect breathing and cause other serious problems.

 Latex is made from the sap of rubber trees.
 It is very strong and stretchy.
-So it is used in a lot of common household items and toys.
+For this reason it is used in a lot of common household items and toys as well as medical equipment.

 Home Items That Might Contain Latex